chronaeon/ether-modules/README.md

 1. To help users build working Ethereum client implementations.
 2. To be accurate to the facts as laid out in the Yellowpaper
-3. To be accurate to the facts in successful client implementations.
 4. Including all necessary parts, and only those parts.